 Question 2: "Speaking of cleaning, how do you feel about chores and what are your expectations of chores?"

 Some people love to do dishes.
 I'm not saying I'm one of them, but I know they exist.
 While you should be willing to do any chore (#adulting), finding a housemate that likes — or doesn't mind — to do chores you can't stand could help you find balance in your household.
-(Shoutout to my awesome long-term college roommate Emily for washing probably every dish we ever used without complaint.
+(Shoutout to my former roommate Emily for washing probably every dish we ever used without complaint.
 You a real one.)
 You can ask specifically:

 - What are some chores that you hate to do?